WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/WWDC22/WWDC22-10116-Meet-CKTool-JS.md

 Discover how you can manage and automate your iCloud containers using CKTool JS.
 We’ll show you how to configure CKTool JS to manage your containers’ schemas, modify records with ease, and manipulate data on the fly.
 We’ll also explore how you can integrate CKTool JS into your automation and tooling workflows.

-To get the most out of this session, we recommend familiarity with CloudKit schemas, JavaScript, and npm.

 @Metadata {
    @TitleHeading("WWDC22")
    @PageKind(sampleCode)